lestrrat-go/jwx/jwt/README.md

 ### But why does it need to be initialized?

 There are several reasons, but one of the reasons is that I'm using a sync.Mutex to avoid races.
-I want this to be properly initialized.
+We want this to be properly initialized.

-The other reason is that I support custom claims out of the box.
+The other reason is that we support custom claims out of the box.
 The `map[string]interface{}` container is initialized during new.
 This is important when checking for equality using reflect-y methods (akin to `reflect.DeepEqual`), because if you allowed zero values, you could end up with "empty" tokens, that actually differ.
 Consider the following:

 ```go
 // assume jwt.Token was s struct, not an interface